stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### ALEX

-I feel like we're in, like, uh, *Walking Dead* or something.
+I feel like we're in, like, uh, Walking Dead or something.
 "He will remember that."

-##### [Helen and Tim laugh]
+##### [Helen and Ben laugh]

 #### HELEN

 I love saying that in real life.
-Um, so, how is the vessel home for you, Shmerr?
+So, how is the vessel home for you, Shmerr?

 #### SHMERR

-Well, um, the, the-- well, it's not *really* a home but I have found that if I just put on a suit and hang around on the outside, Gaia can't, you know, mess with me that much. __[more of Ben's gasping laughter]__ So, my, my home, I suppose, is the, the quiet of waiting outside with my magboots on.
+Well, um... the--the--well, it's not *really* a home?
+But I have found that if I just put on a suit and hang around on the outside, Gaia can't... you know, mess with me that much.

+#### LYDIA

+*(laughing)* Aw-w-w-w!

+##### [Ben gasping with laughter]

+#### SHMERR

+So, my--my home, I suppose, is the--the quiet of... waiting outside with my mag-boots on.

 #### TIM